Breeze/northwind-demo/STEPS-Client-Angular.md

 ## Create the Customer component

 Now create a component to display some customer data.
-Open a command prompt in the `NorthwindClient` directory, and execute the command:
+Open a command prompt in the `northwind-angular` directory, and execute the command:

 `ng generate component customer`